adamwathan/laravel-workshop-kw/agenda.md

     + Saving related model
     + Mass assignment
     + Flashing messages ("Your tweet was posted!")
+    + Show all tweets in system for now (not just who you follow)
-2. Following and unfollowing users
+3. Following and unfollowing users
     + Random list of users in the sidebar
     + Complex belongs to many relationship
     + Following and Followers pages
     + Followed button state
     + Adding the follow
     + Unfollowing
-3. Showing your timeline
+4. Showing your timeline
     + whereIn stuff
     + Query counting and eager loading
     + Pagination